raspberrypilearning/using-pip-on-windows/worksheet.md

 ![PIL not working](images/pil-doesnt-work.png)

 This is where you need **pip**.
 You can use pip to install Python libraries on your computer so that you can use them in your programs.
 You have probably seen instructions for installing Python libraries in guides on the Raspberry Pi website and on other websites. **pip** is already installed on the Raspberry Pi with the standard Raspbian distribution.
-Howver, if you are using a Windows computer at home or at school, you may not have pip available as standard.
+However, if you are using a Windows computer, you may not have pip available as standard.

 This resource will show you how to get pip working on a Windows computer.